JSBSim-Team/jsbsim/joss_paper/paper.md

 The C++ programming language emerged in the mid-1980’s and began to see widespread use due in part to its support for object-oriented design concepts.
 In the mid-1990’s after having worked for ten years on flight simulation tasks involving older, hard to read and use legacy code, the original JSBSim developer thought, “there’s got to be a better way,” and began experimenting with flight simulation code in C++, which seemed to be a very well-suited language for flight simulation.

-Almost 30 years later, and with the participation of many contributors and collaborators, JSBSim is a great example of what the Open Source paradigm can achieve.
+Almost 30 years later, and with the participation of many contributors and collaborators, JSBSim has benefitted greatly from the Open Source paradigm.

 # State of the Field

-In the research community, several tools are used to model flight dynamics, but they are often unavailable for public use or present significant limitations for automated research or high-fidelity academic studies.
-The Trick simulation environment, developed at NASA Johnson Space Center, was released as open source software in 2015.
-POST2 - successor to POST, Program to Optimize Simulated Trajectories, developed over 50 years ago - is still used internally within NASA to this day, as a trusted and well-verified tool.
+In the research community, several tools are currently used to model flight dynamics, but they are often unavailable for public use or present significant limitations for automated research or high-fidelity academic studies.
+The [Trick simulation environment](https://github.com/nasa/trick), developed at NASA Johnson Space Center, was released as open source software in 2015.
+[POST2](https://www.nasa.gov/post2/) - successor to POST, Program to Optimize Simulated Trajectories, developed over 50 years ago - is still used internally within NASA to this day, as a trusted and well-verified tool.

 ## Comparative Analysis